-We also identified that this one scene actually requires three shooting locations.
+We also identified that this single scene actually requires three different shooting locations.

 As a result, we'd need to add new scenes for every location to our stripboard so we can appropriately schedule them for production.
 More on this in a bit.

 As an example, we've uploaded the Sunken Place scene to StudioBinder so we can explore how to break it down.
 Click below to see the actual scene breakdown.

 You'll immediately notice the scene is mostly dialogue: